How to Prevent New Account Fraud

 How does new account fraud work?

-After the information is stolen, the rest of the fraud takes place in steps.
+Synthetic ID fraud: Through any of the above tactics, fraudsters garner partial identities and piece them together in a way that mimics a legitimate, identity.
+For example, if the fraudster has a real Social Security number but no other information, they might combine it with a fake name and birth date (or vice versa).
 The fake or stolen identity might first be used to open a new account, like a credit card or a demand deposit account.
-Over time, the account establishes a credit history until it can be used for higher-value targets, like loans and bank withdrawals.
+If the account isn’t shut down, it could turn into a longer-term scheme like bust-out fraud, where fraudsters establish credit history until it can be used for higher-value targets, like loans and bank withdrawals.

-• Completely Automated Public Turing Tests (CAPTCHAs): These tests help reduce bot attacksthat lead to data breaches and ensure that individuals logging into your system are actual people.
+• Completely Automated Public Turing Tests (CAPTCHAs): These tests help reduce bot attacks that lead to data breaches and ensure that individuals logging into your system are actual people.

 • Multifactor authentication (MFA): MFA bolsters users’ password protection and helps guard against account takeover.
 If a scammer tries to take over an account, they won’t be able to complete the process.